saleor/saleor-storefront/README.md

 - `CYPRESS_USER_NAME` - username (email) for `Storefront` user.
 - `CYPRESS_USER_PASSWORD` - for the user mentioned above.

-If you are runninng the Storefront from the perspective of `Docker` container, then you can run tests using following commands:
+If you are running the Storefront from the perspective of `Docker` container, then you can run tests using following commands:

 Headless mode: